Sitefinity/sitefinity-admin-app-extensions/search/README.md

 }
 </pre>

-To target given content type, you have to use its entity set name as key and in an array to specify which fields to be used.
+To target given content type, you have to use its entity set name as key and an array with the names of the fields that should be used when searching as value.
-This will configure the search to use the Content field for finding results.
+For example the code from the sample will configure the search so that the Content field would be used for finding news.
 If you don't provide configuration, the default field will be used.